ELITR/manual-revision-of-transcripts/README.md

 - Amara (https://amara.org/) subtitle editor (please add a subdir and a README how to do it)
 - Filmtit + Matus Namesny's project (talk to Ondrej Bojar if we could revive this)
 - TranscriberAG (http://transag.sourceforge.net/)
+- Subtitle Edit (https://www.nikse.dk/subtitleedit) is free, Windows-based
+  - We could emit our ASR as subtitles and use Subtitle Edit to correct the transcript.
 - if you want to transcribe publicly available sources (e.g. youtube videos) you can use oTranscribe (https://otranscribe.com/)

 ## Minimal Annotation Guidelines